Website Terms and Conditions

 12.1Termination by Online Giving.
 Online Giving may terminate the Agreement, with or without cause and without paying termination fees, Subscription Fees or amounts, at any time immediately upon written notice to the Charity.
 Online Giving will not refund any Subscription Fees applicable to the period after the termination date.

 12.2Termination by the Charity.
 The Charity may terminate the Agreement at any time by submitting the termination form available in the Charity administrator account and such request must be from an authorised person from the Charity.
 Upon termination of the Agreement by the Charity, all outstanding Subscription Fees, or other amounts, will become due immediately and must be paid to Online Giving without undue delay.
-Cancelation of the automatic payment method used by the Charity to pay the Subscription Fee will not amount to termination under the Agreement.
+Cancellation of the automatic payment method used by the Charity to pay the Subscription Fee will not amount to termination under the Agreement.

 12.3On termination of this Agreement by Online Giving under clause 12.1, all licences granted by Online Giving under this Agreement shall terminate immediately.